 Welcome to Foundation Stage!
 We work with children from three to five years and follow the Early Years Foundation Stage Curriculum.
 We have a FS1 Base (Nursery) and a FS2 Base (Reception).
 The teachers in FS1 are Mrs Hotchkiss and Miss Hotchkiss who are supported by Curriculum Specialist Mrs Byrne and Teaching Assistants Mrs Stephens and Mrs Harrison.
-In FS2 the teachers are Mrs Bell and Mrs Hurst who are supported by Teaching Assistant Miss Shaw.
+In FS2 the teachers are Mrs Bell and Mrs Hurst who are supported by Teaching Assistants Miss Shaw and Miss Crooks.

 During children’s time in Foundation Stage they will cover three prime areas of learning through child led and adult led activities.
 The prime areas are: Communication and Language, Physical Development and Personal, Social and Emotional Development.
 These prime areas are the most essential to a child’s healthy development and future learning.